Effect of a Gaussian random external magnetic field with spatio temporal variation on compensation in Ising spin-1/2 trilayered square ferrimagnets: Acknowledgements

 \section{Acknowledgements}

 The author acknowledges the financial assistance from the University Grants Commission, India in the form of Research Fellowship and extends his thanks to Dr. Tamaghna Maitra for feedback and technical assistance.
-Useful comments and suggestions provided by the anonymous referees are also gratefully acknowledged.